-- 225 Renters' Rights Bill Schedule 4 - Decent homes standard Part 1 - Amendments of Housing Act 2004 on or by the same premises, or in or by the same building containing one or more flats."
-(5) In subsection (5) - after "hazard" (in each place) insert "or failure", 5 after "hazards" insert "or failures", and (c) in paragraph (a), after "exists" insert "or to which it relates".
+- Part 1 Amendments of Housing Act 2004 more than one failure to meet type 2 requirements by the same premises or the same building containing one or more flats, or any combination of such hazards and failures - on or by the same premises, or 5 in or by the same building containing one or more flats."
+(5) In subsection (5) - after "hazard" (in each place) insert "or failure", after "hazards" insert "or failures", and 10 in paragraph (a), after "exists" insert "or to which it relates".
 (6) In subsection (8), for "a hazard" substitute "an".
-(7) At the end insert - A notice under this section in respect of residential premises in 10 Wales is to be known as a "hazard awareness notice"."
-(8) In the heading- (a) omit "Hazard", and after "category 2 hazards" insert "and type 2 requirements".
-23 (1) Section 30 (offence of failing to comply with improvement notice) is 15 amended as follows.
-(2) In subsection (2), after "hazard" insert "or failure".
+(7) At the end insert- A notice under this section in respect of residential premises in Wales is to be known as a "hazard awareness notice"."
+15 (8) In the heading- (a) omit "Hazard", and (b) after "category 2 hazards" insert "and type 2 requirements".
+23 (1) Section 30 (offence of failing to comply with improvement notice) is amended as follows.
+20 (2) In subsection (2), after "hazard" insert "or failure".
 (3) In subsection (3), omit "not exceeding level 5 on the standard scale".
 (4) In subsection (5), after "hazard" insert "or failure".
-In section 32 (offence of failing to comply with prohibition order etc), in 24 20 subsection (2)(a), omit "not exceeding level 5 on the standard scale".
-25 In section 35 (power of court to order occupier or owner to allow action to be taken on premises), for the definition of "relevant person" in subsection (8) substitute - ""relevant person", in relation to any premises, means - 25 (a) a person who is an owner of the premises; a person having control of or managing the premises; the holder of any licence under Part 2 or 3 in respect of the premises; 30 in the case of qualifying residential premises which are let under a relevant tenancy, the landlord under the tenancy and any person who is a superior landlord in relation to the tenancy." - 26 (1) Section 40 (emergency remedial action) is amended as follows. - (2) For subsection (1) substitute -
+In section 32 (offence of failing to comply with prohibition order etc), in subsection (2)(a), omit "not exceeding level 5 on the standard scale".
+25 In section 35 (power of court to order occupier or owner to allow action to be taken on premises), for the definition of "relevant person" in subsection (8) substitute - ""relevant person", in relation to any premises, means - a person who is an owner of the premises; 30 a person having control of or managing the premises; the holder of any licence under Part 2 or 3 in respect of the premises; in the case of qualifying residential premises which are let under a relevant tenancy, the landlord under the tenancy 35 and any person who is a superior landlord in relation to the - 26 (1) Section 40 (emergency remedial action) is amended as follows. - (2) For subsection (1) substitute - tenancy."

-"(1) If -
+"(1) If- 40

-- (a) the local housing authority are satisfied that- - (i) a category 1 hazard exists on any residential premises,

-- (ii) any qualifying residential premises fail to meet a type 1 requirement, and - (b) they are further satisfied that the hazard or failure involves an imminent risk of serious harm to the health or safety of any of the occupiers of those or any other residential premises, and - (c) no management order is in force under Chapter 1 or 2 of Part 4 in relation to the premises mentioned in paragraph (a)(i) or (ii), the taking by the authority of emergency remedial action under this section in respect of the hazard or failure is a course of action available to the authority in relation to the hazard or failure for the purposes of section 5 (category 1 hazards and type 1 requirements: general duty to take enforcement action)."
+- (a) the local housing authority are satisfied that- - (i) a category 1 hazard exists on any residential premises, or - (ii) any qualifying residential premises fail to meet a type 1 requirement, and - (b) they are further satisfied that the hazard or failure involves an imminent risk of serious harm to the health or safety of any of the occupiers of those or any other residential premises, and - (c) no management order is in force under Chapter 1 or 2 of Part 4 in relation to the premises mentioned in paragraph (a)(i) or (ii), the taking by the authority of emergency remedial action under this section in respect of the hazard or failure is a course of action available to the authority in relation to the hazard or failure for the purposes of section 5 (category 1 hazards and type 1 requirements: general duty to take enforcement action)."